 Pujara explains that data and technological innovations could make agriculture become more attractive to most talented entrepreneurs, and it will no longer be the last resort for the poor.

 Musinguzi Muhsin, chairman of Uganda Nutrition Biotechnology Council, says that fish farming and backyard gardening in urban areas should be enhanced to planting of vegetables and fruits, adding that such approaches will help address malnutrition.
-He says that connecting farmers with innovators to share their experiences and problems encountered during day-to-day farming activities will help in developing innovative solutions to tackle challenges faced by farmers locally and globally.

 “This will enable farmers to provide for their families and even afford to educate their children, who will choose whatever career path they wish within or outside agriculture,” Muhsin tells SciDev.Net.